EBiddlecome/codetest-0412cb98/README.md

 #### Exploring the Demo & Running the Tests

-###### Mocha + Chai
+###### Bower, Mocha + Chai

-Are you an npm user?
-Of course you are!

-Simply navigate to the root of the project directory, and run:
+Navigate to the root of the project directory, and run:

-  npm install
+  bower install

-  nodemon app/server.js

-OR, if you're not a nodemon fan:

-  node app/server.js

-In a separate instance of Terminal, navigate to project's root and run:

-  npm test
+Open the following file in browser for demo:

+  ./app/index.html

+To run the tests, simply open the following file in browser:

+  ./test/index.html